You've Really Got a Hold on Me: Other versions

 "You've Really Got a Hold on Me" has been recorded several times since its release.
 A rendition by Eddie Money, recorded for his self-titled debut album, reached number 72 on the U.S. Billboard Hot 100 in December 1978, and number 68 in Canada in January 1979.

-A version by American country music artist Mickey Gilley peaked at number two on the U.S. Billboard Hot Country Songs chart and number one on the Canadian RPM Country Tracks chart.
+In 1984, a version by American country music artist Mickey Gilley peaked at number two on the U.S. Billboard Hot Country Songs chart, and number one on the Canadian RPM Country Tracks chart.

+A 1973 recording by Michael Jackson was released in 1984 on the album Farewell My Summer Love.

+In popular culture

+Smokey Robinson himself also performed a rewritten version of this song on Sesame Street in 1989 called “U Really Got a Hold on Me”, alongside a grabby feminine-looking Muppet letter "U", that keeps squeezing and grabbing him.